 - A MIDI interface module, with bus-connected 1V/octave note control output and gate on/off signal.
-There are dedicated input plugs in the front panel for them, the gate and CV note.
-The MIDI modules typically also have pitch bend and key velocity control outputs.
+There are no dedicated jacks in the front panel for these, so you need a MIDI interface that has the bus-connected gate and note control voltages output, or use a bus breakout module for inputting them to the bus.
+For the VC note input there is also an alternative path: you can use envelope 4 if you close a backside PCB switch.
+The switch can be found through an opening in the metal grid (a single horizontally operated switch).
+If the switch is closed, then envelope 4 cannot be used for other input voltages.
+The MIDI was taken to simple also have site by and and leaves the site operated switch.
+These same has a great at the same and the same - The MIDI modules typically also have pitch bend and key velocity control outputs.
 These can be connected to the corresponding HG-16 front panel jacks labeled CV pitch and CV velocity, correspondingly. - HG-16 requires at least one external envelope generator module, preferably with several independent ADSR outputs; maximum of 4 different can be connected.
 For less complex setups, several envelope inputs and/or modulation inputs can be connected together to a single generator output, so suitable "multiples" rack modules are recommended.
 However, the delivery also includes two one-to-five 3.5mm modules that can alternatively be used if your rack does not have excess multiples.